jaysoo/nx-react-book/manuscript/chapter1.md

 T> **Key points**
 T>
-T> An Nx workspace consists of two types of projects: *applications* and *libraries*.
+T> A typical Nx workspace consists of two types of projects: *applications* and *libraries*.
 T>
 T> A newly created workspace comes with a set of targets we can run on the generated application: `lint`, `test`, and `e2e`.
 T>